PRECISION DRUGS AGAINST RESISTANCE IN SUBPOPULATIONS

 To measure patient-specific heterogeneity in clinical and organoid samples at the level of single cells,

-To develop algorithms to detect and classify the transcriptomic signatures of major subpopulations that are resistant to the standard therapies,
+To develop machine learning algorithms to detect and classify the transcriptomic signatures of major subpopulations that are resistant to the standard therapies,

 To screen for drugs that kill the above major subpopulations,